Dei Filius

 Dei Filius is the incipit of the dogmatic constitution of the First Vatican Council on the Catholic faith, which was adopted unanimously, and issued by Pope Pius IX on 24 April 1870.

 The constitution set forth the teaching of "the holy Catholic Apostolic Roman Church" on God, revelation and faith.

 Content

-The dogmatic constitution "deals with faith, reason, and their interrelations."
+The dogmatic constitution "deals with faith, reason, and their interrelations".

 The document begins by observing that "God, the principle and end of all things, can be known with certainty by the natural light of human reason from created things".
-However, it then explains that there are other divine truths, the knowledge of which is necessary for salvation, that are beyond the power of natural reason and can only be known through divine revelation.

-Faith and reason are seen as complementary.
-Following Aquinas, whose guiding thought Egan A. Philip paraphrases as that "it is the same God who grounds all truth, whether secular or divine, and the truth is ultimately one," Dei Filius saidthere can never be any real discrepancy between faith and reason, since the same God who reveals mysteries and infuses faith has bestowed the light of reason on the human mind; and God can not deny himself, nor can truth ever contradict truth.
-The false appearance of such a contradiction is mainly due, either to the dogmas of faith not having been understood and expounded according to the mind of the Church, or to the inventions of opinion having been taken for the verdicts of reason.
+However, it then explains that, through divine revelation, this knowledge can more easily be attained "with firm assurance, and with no admixture of error".